auralia/nationstates-api-for-.net/README.md

 ## Features ##

-* Complete interface to the NationStates API (supports nation, region, world, World Assembly, telegram, authentication and even data dumps)
+* Complete interface to the NationStates API (supports the nation, region, world, World Assembly, telegram, authentication and data dump APIs)
 * Rate-limiting to prevent blocked access to the API, including for the telegram API (recruitment and non-recruitment)
-* XML decoding (all data is returned in simple data structures)
+* XML decoding (all data is returned in simple C# data structures)
+* Currently supports version 7 of the API

 ## Documentation ##